6 Surprising Health Benefits of Seaweed

 Step aside, kale.
-There’s a new super superfood in town, fresh from the ocean, with health—and weight loss—benefits that will have you craving sushi.
+Seaweed has health—and possibly weight loss—benefits that may have you craving sushi.

 Seaweed absorbs fat

-Eating seaweed, which is not actually a vegetable at all but an algae, could shrink your waistline.
+Eating seaweed, which is not actually a vegetable at all but an algae, could help shrink your waistline.
 According to a 2016 study, algae can reduce the rate of fat absorption by 75 percent, by inhibiting the effect of the digestive enzyme lipase.
 The researchers believe that if the alginates can block the enzyme, the body will absorb less fat.
 “This is very exciting for people who struggle with managing their weight,” says Maria E. Rodriguez, RD, of Mount Sinai Diabetes Alliance in New York City.
-(These fat-releasing foods will also help you shed pounds.)

-Mooo-ve over, milk.
-According to Rodriguez, seaweed contains about seven times more calcium than milk.
-Wakame seaweed, for example, provides 15 percent of your daily value of calcium.
+Seaweed is a non-dairy source of calcium.
+Two tablespoons of wakame seaweed, for example, provides 15 milligrams of calcium.
 Calcium is essential to increase bone growth and bone repair.
 As we age, our bone density decreases.
 For men, this generally happens around age 55 and for women, at the time of menopause, usually around age 51.
 Bone loss can lead to increased risks of fractures.
 Shoot for 1,000 to 1,200 milligrams of calcium a day.
 Here are the signs you could need more calcium.

 If you’re seeking more dietary sources of iron, kelp may be for you.
 “Kelp can be especially helpful for people following a diet with low or no animal proteins, as animal protein is a rich source of iron,” says board-certified sports dietitian Kylene Bogden.
-Kelp, a popular form of seaweed, contains almost 30 percent of the recommended daily allowance (RDA) for iron in just 1/3 cup.
-That’s four times more than spinach!
+Kelp, a popular form of seaweed, contains 0.28 milligrams in a two-tablespoon serving.
 Devin Alexander, celebrity chef and weight loss coach, suggests using seaweed as a crunchy snack.
 “I’ve used it toasted and finely crumbled as a seasoning for popcorn along with a bit of cayenne.”
 He also enjoys toasting seaweed with seasonings to make DIY seaweed chips.

 - Marine Drugs: “Marine Algae as a Potential Source for Anti-Obesity Agents.”